Welcome to our internship FAQ page! Here you’ll find the answers to all of your burning questions about Brink’s seasonal internships.

 What is the interview process like for potential interns?

-After applying for an intern position, our selected applicants will be invited for an interview with a member of our leadership team, likely our Marketing Director/Internship Supervisor Kaley Kiermayr.
+After applying for an intern position, our selected applicants will be invited for an interview with a member of our leadership team, likely our Internship Supervisor.
 You will be asked a series of questions pertaining not only to your application but to your work as an author, student, and contributing member of society.
 All applicants are asked to display their passion for the written word and describe what they hope to contribute while interning for the organization.

 For most applicants, this interview will be held over Skype.